bgp/stayrtr/README.md

 ## Features of the extractor

-* Generate a list of prefixes sent via RTR (similar to Cloudflare JSON input, or RIPE RPKI Validator)
+* Generate a list of prefixes from a JSON file, sent those VRPs via RTR
 * Lightweight
 * TLS
 * SSH